MJoergen/x16-nexys4ddr/log.md

 ## 2020-01-16
-I spent quite a long time debugging a possible bug in Vivado 2019.2, where it would incorrectly optimize aways most of the BRAMs in the ROM.
+I spent quite a long time debugging a possible bug in Vivado 2019.2, where it would incorrectly optimize away most of the BRAMs in the ROM.
 This used to work fine in Vivado 2018.2, but maybe this is expected behaviour.
 Anyway, I changed the ROM initialization to prevent the optimizer from collapsing the BRAMs.